harpreetkaur07-coder/Induction-2025/README.md

 Some of the videos of alumins were also display ,they also motivate the students .
 They shared there experience and emphasis how collage helped them in achieving their goals and made them successfull in their lives.

 Mrs. Harpreet Kaur madam (HOD of applied Science Department) then enlighten the stage with her energetic and enthusiasmic words.She emphasizes the importants of these 4 years in life.

+Dr Parminder Singh - He mentor us to have big dreams ,work hard and then we will be truly successfull in achieving our goals.

+Mr.Ashok Singla (Finical Advisor) - He
 ## Day 2
 ### 1 August 2025
 Session conducted by Dr.Arshdeep Singh on Food